breardon2011/rhombus/README.md

 An intelligent VS Code extension that enhances your coding experience by integrating AI directives directly into your code and providing a persistent chat interface powered by Ollama.

+Note: This is very early version and doesn't work right, use at your own risk for now - 7/22/25

 ## ✨ Features

 - 🤖 **Static AI Chat Window** - Persistent chat interface like Cursor, always available in your panel